Safety culture in the NHS

 Safety culture and burnout

 NHS Staff Survey respondents are asked a number of questions relating to health and safety at work.
-These include if they have the resources they require to do their work, if they are able to fulfil the various tasks required of them, and if they feel supported by their organisation to do their job properly.
-Failure in these areas risk compromising the safety of both staff and patients.
+These include if they have the resources they require to do their work, if they are able to fulfil the various tasks required of them, and if they believe that there are enough staff at their organisation for them to do their work properly.
+Failure in these areas risks compromising the safety of both staff and patients.
 Although positive responses increased in 2020 compared with the previous year, they declined from 2021 onwards.
-The biggest decline was seen in the percentage of staff agreeing that there were enough staff in their organisation to facilitate them doing their job, which decreased from 38% in 2020 to 26% in 2022.
-Furthermore, in 2022, only 56% of staff agreed to having adequate materials to work with and only 43% said they were able to meet conflicting demands on their time at work.
-This data suggests that the current shortage of human resource may poses a great risk to effective service delivery.
+The biggest decline was seen in the percentage of staff agreeing that there were enough staff in their organisation to facilitate them doing their job, which decreased from 38% in 2020 to 32% in 2023.
+Furthermore, in 2023, 59% of staff agreed to having adequate materials to work with and only 47% said they were able to meet conflicting demands on their time at work.
+This data suggests that the current availability of human resources may pose a great risk to effective service delivery, and that this is a bigger issue than the availability of material resources and equipment.

 In 2021, staff were asked questions specifically relating to burnout for the first time.
-The proportion of surveyed staff who either ‘Often’ or ‘Always’ felt burnt out because of their work was 34% in 2021 and 2022.
+The proportion of surveyed staff who either ‘Often’ or ‘Always’ felt burnt out because of their work was 34% in 2021 and dropped to 30% in 2023.
 This provides further evidence regarding the adverse effects of resource and staff strain.
-Burnout affects not only the individuals who are experiencing it, but also the quality of care they provide.
+Burnout negatively affects not only the individuals who are experiencing it, but also the quality of care they provide.

 Raising concerns about safety

-In the 2022 NHS Staff Survey, nurses and midwives were amongst those who felt the most secure raising concerns about unsafe clinical practice.
-Others who reported feeling secure were social workers, allied health professionals, and those in public health, with at least 77% of each group agreeing or strongly agreeing with the statement.
-This compares with 74% of medical/dental consultants and 65% of both medical/dental trainees and ambulance staff.
+In the 2023 NHS Staff Survey, nurses and midwives were amongst those who felt the most secure raising concerns about unsafe clinical practice, at 81% of respondents.
+They were followed by social workers, those in public health, and allied health professionals, with at least 76% of each group agreeing or strongly agreeing with the statement.
+This compares with 74% of healthcare assistants, 73% of general management and 72% medical/dental consultants.

-Since the previous survey in 2021, scores have decreased for all groups apart from nurses and midwives.
-The decrease is particularly stark for ambulance staff and medical/dental trainees.
+Since the previous survey in 2022, scores have decreased for all groups apart from healthcare assistants and ambulance staff, particularly for medical/dental consultants (3.4 percentage point decrease) and general management (2.3 percentage point decrease).

 About this data